gabyx/Githooks/README.md

 ### Global Hooks or No Global Hooks

-This installer can install Githooks in one of 2 ways:

-- **Manual**: To use Githooks in a repo, it must be installed (default behavior) with `git hooks install`.

-- **Centralized**: Using the Git `core.hooksPath` **global** variable (set by passing the `--centralized` parameter to the install script).
-All repositories will use Githooks by default.

-Read about the differences between these 2 approaches below.

-In both cases, the installer command will make sure Git will find the Githooks run-wrappers.

 #### Manual: Use Githooks Selectively

 In this approach, the install script installs the hook run-wrapper into a common